We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 What's the difference between a conveyancer and a lawyer?

-A conveyancer is someone who is trained and qualified to execute the transfer of real estate ownership between people.
+A conveyancer is trained and qualified to execute the transfer of real estate ownership between people.
 They can give legal advice, but they are not a licensed, qualified legal professional.

 AANDI Lawyers has a specialised team of conveyancing lawyers — giving you the best of both worlds.
 We are able to guide you through every aspect of property transfers, leading to the best possible outcomes for all parties.